 The behaviors investigated in this study were alcohol use, cigarette use, illicit drug use, delinquency, suicidality (i.e., ideation and behaviors), and self-protection (seatbelt and helmet use) at Time 2.
 Predictor variables included behaviors and intrapersonal factors at Time 1 (one year earlier).
 All variables came from measurements provided by the National Longitudinal Study of Adolescent Health.
 Multiple linear regressions were calculated for all youth together, males only, and females only to determine which combination of predictors accounted for the most variance in the target behavior.

 Williams, Amy Jo, "Risk Factors for Selected Health-Related Behaviors Among American Indian Adolescents: A Longitudinal Study" (2004).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6208.